m12t/blindr/tasklist.md

 ✅ sort out the rat's nest of #includes and #defines
 ❌ be able to power on/off gnss module as needed.
     > no longer needed, uart will be shut off and the unit can be disconnected.
+✅ build out alarm logic for solar events
+✅ writing the main program loop of finding the next solar event and setting a timer on the rtc to service the event.
+    ✅ be able to set alarms? or whatever's the best method for sleeping between solar events (though still must listed for toggle switch input...)
+    ✅ build out the solar functions (sunrise/sunset,etc.)
+✅ on startup, wait for satellite lock. -> gnss_fix=1